fabriciogmaraes/recipe-page-project/README.md

 ## 📄 License

+This project was created as part of the [**Fullstack Course by Rocketseat**](https://www.rocketseat.com.br).
-This project is open for use.
-Feel free to modify and share!
+Feel free to modify and share, respecting the guidelines of the course.